saltstack/salt-get-started/fundamentals/top.md

 ## Create your own Top file

-Before we create a Top file, it might be useful to take a moment to think about what what *your* system configurations look like.
+Before we create a Top file, it might be useful to take a moment to think about what *your* system configurations look like.
 Consider the different types of systems you set up, and what is common and unique about each.
 Each system can receive multiple configurations, so start with the most general configurations and work your way down to the specifics.